Rehab 4 Addiction

 This can involve professionals offering tips as to how substance use can be better reduced or monitored, or it can look like regular check-ups which map how progress is going and what challenges can be learned from.

-This form of care is designed to help those who are unable to engage with longer-form treatment, but it should be noted that it does not provide the same consistency when it comes to positive results as full-time rehab [1].
+This form of care is designed to help those who are unable to engage with longer-form treatment, but it should be noted that it does not provide the same consistency when it comes to positive results as full-time rehab clinics in the West Midlands.

-It determines how well they will take to treat and how likely they will be to relapse once rehab has ended, so it can be beneficial to focus on this in therapy.
+It determines how well they will take to treat and how likely they will be to relapse once their time at a drug and alcohol rehab centre has ended, so it can be beneficial to focus on this in therapy.

 Motivational interviewing looks to identify what hopes and goals an individual has in life and draw these ideas out.